-- All acts of dishonesty (including, but not limited to: giving or receiving unauthorized assistance on exams or quizzes, acts of plagiarism, submitting work completed by another individual) in any work constitute academic misconduct. - Your instructor will provide you with specific directions regarding the permissibility of certain behaviors during the examinations and other assignments within the directions and/or assignment sheets for each activity. - The University Academic Honesty Code will be followed in the event of academic misconduct. - Acts of suspected dishonesty in any work will result in a grade of "Pending" (PE) being submitted as the final course grade for all parties involved.
-This grade will remain in effect until the outcome of Academic Honesty proceedings has been determined. - See Tiger Cub Student Handbook http://www.auburn.edu/student_info/tiger_cub/index.html for more specific information. - If, during the course of the semester, you have questions about the permissibility of an action relating to class related assignments or work, be sure to contact your instructor to verify whether what you would like to do is permitted.
+- All acts of dishonesty (including, but not limited to: giving or receiving unauthorized assistance on exams or quizzes, acts of plagiarism, submitting work completed by another individual) in any work constitute academic misconduct. - Your instructor will provide you with specific directions regarding the permissibility of certain behaviors during the examinations and other assignments within the directions and/or assignment sheets for each activity. - The University Academic Honesty Code will be followed in the event of academic misconduct. - Acts of suspected dishonesty in any work will result in a grade of "Pending" (PE) being administratively entered as the final course grade for all parties involved.
+This grade will remain in effect until the outcome of Academic Honesty proceedings has been determined. - See the Student Policy eHandbook for more specific information. - If, during the course of the semester, you have questions about the permissibility of an action relating to class related assignments or work, be sure to contact your instructor to verify whether what you would like to do is permitted.
 Failure to contact the instructor assumes that you will bear responsibility for the consequences of your actions.